-Dark urine can be a sign of dehydration, jaundice, infections, and other health conditions.
-Certain medications and foods such, as rhubarb or beets, can also change the color of urine.
+Possible causes of dark urine include dehydration, jaundice, infections, and other health conditions.
+Certain medications and foods, such as rhubarb and beets, can also change the color of urine.

 Urine consists of excess water and waste products that the kidneys filter from the blood.
 It can range from pale yellow to dark amber depending on the ratio of water to waste products.